Product Marketing and Launch Glossary

 An umbrella term used to describe the set of activities involved in bringing a new product or new version of a product to market.
 Some organizations use Go-to-Market and Product Launch interchangeably.

-The overarching approach (stratagem) taken to introduce a product to market in order to achieve a business goal.
+The overarching approach (stratagem) that is taken to introduce a product to a market in order to achieve a business goal.
 Developing a Go-to-Market Strategy requires identifying ideal customer profiles, target market segments, communications channels, partnerships, distribution channels, competitive landscape, business models, and pricing models.

 Limited Availability (LA)

-A strategy document that documents the go-to-market strategy and tactics.
+A strategy document that documents the go-to-market objectives, strategy, tactics, and performance metrics.

 A place in the minds of potential customers to occupy.
-It provides a way for potential customers to make a comparison between your product and other products.
+It allows potential customers to compare your product and other products.

 A group of people who share common needs, common behaviors, common preferences, and reference each other.
 Market segments refine the focus of development, marketing, and sales efforts to optimize resources for a higher return.
 Also referred to as a Customer Segment.